ondblclick/activer/README.md

 ## Browser

-To be able to use activer in browser include activer.js file from the root to the page:
+To be able to use activer in the browser include activer.js (can be found in the root of this repository) to the page:

 ```html
 <script src="./activer.js" type="text/javascript"></script>